cloudify-cosmo/getcloudify.org/source/guide/3.2/dsl-spec-relationships.md

 ## *connection_type*: *all_to_all* and *all_to_one*
 As mentioned previously, the relationship types `cloudify.relationships.connected_to` and `cloudify.relationships.depends_on` and those that derive from it have a property named `connection_type` whose value can be either `all_to_all` or `all_to_one` (The default value is `all_to_all`).
-The following diagrams aim to make their semantics a little clearer.
+The following diagrams aim to make their semantics clearer.

 ### *all_to_all*
 Consider this blueprint: